PARC6502/basic-p5-react/README.md

-A basic implemetation showing the ability to combine React and p5.js.
+A basic implementation showing the ability to combine React and p5.js.

 This implementation uses hooks, so no class components are used.